Category Archives: Swedish Royals

 Throughout his young adulthood, Sigvard was romantically linked to various European princesses.
 Maria Francesca of Italy and Juliana of the Netherlands were rumored to be nearly engaged to Sigvard.
 Even actress Greta Garbo was said to be involved with Sigvard.
 Although the two did know one another, it is unlikely they were more than friends.

 Erica and Sigvard married quietly in London in 1934.
 The marriage removed Sigvard from the line of succession and meant a loss of his titles and appanage.
-The couple, now Sigvard and Erica Bernadotte, relocated to Hollywood to establish Erica’s movie career (without success), while Sigvard designed posters for Metro-Goldwyn-Mayer.
+The couple, now Sigvard and Erica Bernadotte, relocated to Hollywood, California to establish Erica’s movie career (without success), while Sigvard designed posters for Metro-Goldwyn-Mayer.

 In 1951, Grand Duchess Charlotte of Luxembourg conferred on him the title of Count of Wisborg.
 After marriages to commoners became a common practice among Swedish royals in the 1960s and 1970s, Sigvard decided to pursue the reinstatement of his princely title.
 Sigvard’s nephew, King Carl XVI Gustav, never consented to this, which caused a long-standing rift between the two.
 A lawsuit against the Kingdom of Sweden was ongoing at the time of Sigvard’s death.